tigecycline (Intravenous route)Pronunciation

 Tell your doctor if you have ever had any unusual or allergic reaction to tigecycline or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of tigecycline in the elderly.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of tigecycline injection in the elderly.

 |All Trimesters||D||Studies in pregnant women have demonstrated a risk to the fetus.
 However, the benefits of therapy in a life threatening situation or a serious disease, may outweigh the potential risk.|